Asianet Suvarna News: History

 Asianet suvarna news (formerly Suvarna News) was launched as a 24x7 Kannada news channel on 31 March 2008 by Asianet Communications Limited, the media enterprise of Jupiter Capital Private Limited.
 With the launch, Asianet Suvarna News became the third News channel in Kannada.

 Suvarna News had existed as a news bulletin on Suvarna TV before the launch of its own channel in 2008.
 In November 2008, Star India acquired Asianet Communications excluding its news media operations.
 As a result, Suvarna News was placed under the Asianet News Network which continued to be owned by Jupiter Capital.

 Suvarna News was rebranded as Asianet suvarna news on 01 Dec 2020.

 Controversies

 The channel has a history of frequent changes in its editorial leadership.
 According to Shashidhar Bhat, the first and former editor of the channel, Rajeev Chandrasekhar maintains editorial control through the corporate management of the company.
 The channel has also been documented to have telecast fabricated news on multiple occasions; in instances picked up from unverified social media hoaxes.

-According to some reports, personnel from Suvarna News had also provided technical assistance for setting up NaMo TV, BJP party propaganda channel, before and after the 2019 Indian general election.
+According to some reports, personnel from Suvarna News had also provided technical assistance for setting up NaMo TV, BJP party channel, before and after the 2019 Indian general election.